 April 24th, 2019 is the day where a lot of things went down; the day the code went into effect, the day I got my state ID, and it was just a fun day off from school.
 It was a day my mom and I had to do a lot of running around.
 We started the day by going to get my state ID, which took a lot longer than I had anticipated.
 We also went galivanting for some papers that I needed to get in order to get the job I currently have.
 We eventually made it to the mall where we stopped for lunch.
-I got a few texts from my father inquiring about the code I got from Metallica and, after a scare ala forwarding the wrong email, my father was locked in the waiting line; a line that was over a thousand people long, according to him.
-He somehow got the tickets, and I still remember how I felt when he told me; it was as if I was going to grow wings and fly to the heavens.
+I got a few texts from my father inquiring about the code I got from Metallica and I sent him the linked email... only for him to tell me that I sent the wrong email.
+Panicking, I quickly scavenged through my email to find the code before the deadline, something I was thankfully able to do.
+With my father locked in the running, I just crossed my fingers hoping for the best.
+Radio silence for about five minutes before father texts me that we were going to San Francisco.
+The feeling I got from that text was indescribable.
+It was as if I was growing angel wings and was going to fly to the heavens.
+We had met up after my mom and I left the mall to meet my dad for an appointment for my sister, where he told me that there was apparently a line of over a thousand people that somehow miraculously shrunk really quickly.
 I didn't have a mirror on me, but I swear there was an honest to God smile on my face.
-My mom and I met up with him and my sister later for a doctor's appointment where I expressed my joy for my upcoming trip to San Francisco.
-There were only two cynical thoughts that I remember bringing me down a bit: the hellish almost half year wait for the show and the idea of something going wrong on either my end or Metallica's that would possibly ruin the show.
-Oh, and there was my dumb idea of trying to not listen to Metallica for a solid five and a half months.
-Yeah, good job me,
+There were however two thoughts that popped up eventually and dampened this feeling: the five and a half month wait until the actual trip and the idea of something going wrong, either for me or for Metallica.
+Also there was my hairbrained idea of trying to go five and a half months without listening to my favorite band.
+Yeah, not one of my brighter moments.

 Cut to after those five and a half months, because nothing much happened during that time, and my father and I made it to San Francisco after being trapped in the tin can that was our airplane over.
 We made it to our hotel and... to be quite honest, it was less than stellar; we had to wait to check in and our room lacked things like toilet paper, towels and even shower curtains.
 It also didn't help that is was practically shuddering in anticipation of the show.
 Aside from going to the show, my father and I also caught up with his old violin instructor.
 We spent our first day in San Francisco with them, driving around and talking with them.
 My dad and I also tried some In-N-Out Burger too; pretty good if I do say so myself.
 We were able to clock into our hotel once we got back and, aside from my dad bringing up the missing items from our room to the front desk, we just crashed.

 The following day was just spent lazing about and stocking up on drinks and snacks.
 The day of the show was spent hyping up the concert... well, that and getting to the Chase Center.